RockstarLang/rockstar2/codewithrockstar.com/06-flow-control.md

 }
 ```

-Rockstar doesn't have curly braces, because you can't sing curly braces.
+Rockstar doesn't have curly braces, because you can't sing curly braces, so Rockstar has to use some syntactic tricks to resolve these kinds of ambiguities.

+If statements can be one-liners, or conditional blocks.
 ### One-line if

 One-line if statements don't create any block scope.
-However many `if` statements you stack on the same line, the final statement on the line either runs or it doesn't, and then you're done.
+However many `if` statements you stack on the same line, the final statement on the line either runs or it doesn't, and then you're done:

 ```rockstar